P is not equal to NP by Modus Tollens

 An artificially designed Turing Machine algorithm $\tmio$ generates the instances of the satisfiability problem, and check their satisfiability.
 Under the assumption \pnpeq, we show that $\tmio$ has a certain property, which, without the assumption, $\tmio$ does not have.
 This leads to \pnpnq $ $ by modus tollens.

 \paragraph{Notice} Version 2 of this article, \cite{j}, is the final writing for the proof.
 Later versions are for adding meta data and replies.
 Version 5 is for adding comments for easier readings: subsubsection 0.1.1 and subsection 0.2.
 Version 6 is for modifying subsection 0.2.
+Version 7 is for adding Addendum of \cite{j} at page 8.